directdemocracy-vote/www/white_paper.md

 There are mainly 6 types of publications in *directdemocracy.vote*:

 - citizen (signed by app after integrity check to garantee the private key is inside in the phone keystore by the app)
-- commitment (citizen commitments should be signed by app after integrity check to prevent fake commitments)
+- certificate (citizen certificates should be signed by app after integrity check to prevent fake certificates)
 - area
 - proposal (referendum or petition)
 - participation (signed by app after integrity check to guarantee the vote encryption key is only known by the client app)